 The role of an air traffic controller is a stressful one, and for this reason, controllers are required to retire at age 56.
 They typically only work 20 to 25 years in this capacity.

 As of May 2014, the median annual salary for an air traffic controller was $122,340.
 The salary for this occupation ranges anywhere from $67,070 to $172,000 per year.
 Salary is dependent upon many factors, including experience, complexity of assignment, and airport location.
 The Federal Aviation Administration (FAA) offers increasing salaries for controllers once they have completed their progressive onsite training.

-Most airports require round-the-clock control, so the majority of controllers work fulltime, during the weekends and holidays.
+Most airports require round-the-clock control, so the majority of controllers work full-time, during the weekends and holidays.
 Airports must have controllers onsite throughout the day and night, so controllers may not always work during normal business hours.
 Less busy airports that do not offer this extent of services may provide controllers with more normal work shifts.

 Air Traffic Controller Career Outlook

 A career as an air traffic controller may be difficult to obtain, because the field is expected to shrink by 9 percent in the next decade.
 The reasons for this have more to do with the advent of new technologies that allow fewer controllers to perform the same amount of work.
-However, the number of flights required to service needs is increasing, so there will continue to be a demand for controllers.
+The number of flights required to service needs is increasing, so there will continue to be a demand for controllers.
 The majority of positions will come from retirements, and those in their early 20s will most likely have an easier time finding employment.